 “Is it hard to learn Cantonese?”
 This is the question that we will answer today.
 You might have heard different answers, but why not discover them by yourself?

-Why Learning Cantonese Seem Hard?
+Why Does Learning Cantonese Seem Hard?

 If you’re a language learner and you want to learn a new language, you have definitely searched for the easiest language to learn.
 That language with simple grammar, and easy writing system, and no difficult pronunciation are what we really want.
 So, it’s not surprising that you already knew that Cantonese is not an easy language to learn because of what you might have read online.
 There are actually a lot of articles and lists that put Cantonese as one of the hardest languages to learn.

-The US Foreign Service Institute (FSI), a department of the US government that prepares officials for overseas assignments, is well aware of the challenges that come with teaching English speakers a foreign language.
+The US Foreign Service Institute (FSI), a department of the US government that prepares officials for overseas assignments, is well aware of the challenges of teaching English speakers a foreign language.
 Because of this, they came up with a list of the “hardest languages” to learn for English speakers, and Cantonese is second on the list.
 But, what really makes Cantonese seems hard?
 Here are the reasons that most Cantonese language learners say:

 Cantonese Is A Tonal Languag